Vanilla Cake Layers:

 This recipe is very similar to my white chocolate ganache recipe – you’re basically using candy melts instead of white chocolate to make a very similar drip ganache.
 Place heavy cream and candy melts in a microwave-safe bowl, and microwave on 50% power in 30-second intervals until smooth, stirring in between.

-I half red and half blue candy melts for my drips, and I used small zip-lock bags to pipe them since my squeeze bottles were full of chocolate ganache and caramel.
-A spoon will work as well in a pinch.
+I used small zip-lock bags to add the drips since my squeeze bottles were full of chocolate ganache and caramel.
 I’ve used squeeze bottles before though, and I find them to be the easiest to work with if you’re new to drip cakes!
+(A spoon will also work in a pinch.)

 Okaaay – now the freaky part!
 Center your second cake circle on top of your cake.
 Slide one hand underneath the bottom cake circle and place the other hand on top, and flip your cake over – this part can feel a little scary on the first go, but if your drips and frosting have set in the freezer you shouldn’t have any problems!
 Remove the now-the-top cake circle, and add a layer of frosting and smooth.
 I used my offset spatula and bench scraper again.